A Closer Look At 4 Drugs Used To Treat COVID-19; What Really Works?

 “Even as I conducted the research, I was really convinced that therapy X or therapy y would really work,” Dr. Gottlieb explained.
 “When we’ve actually wrapped up the study and actually determine who’s who, I’ve been very humbled by that answer.”

 Another type of medication Gottlieb said is proving helpful, and is also cheap and readily available: corticosteroids.
-They’ve been shown to be beneficial for hospitalized patients needing oxygen, but can actual be harmful for those who are not in that situation.MORE NEWS: Texas Doctor Dr. Alan Braid Sued After Defying State's Abortion Ban
+They’ve been shown to be beneficial for hospitalized patients needing oxygen, but can actual be harmful for those who are not in that situation.MORE NEWS: Governor Greg Abbott Signs Texas Senate Bill 4 Tightening Restrictions On Abortion-Inducing Drug Availability

 Gottlieb said the best defense is to get the vaccine.
 He also said there’s nothing wrong with taking vitamins D and C or a multivitamin.
 He said while they may not really have an effect on the virus, there’s really now downside and they can make you feel more positive.
 That mentality by itself is powerful.